Major League Baseball Amateur Draft

 A club used to retain the rights to sign a selected player until one week prior to the next draft, or until the player entered, or returned to, a four-year college on a full-time basis.
 A selected player who entered a junior college could not be signed until the conclusion of the school's baseball season.
-In 2007, the rules were changed to give teams until August 15 to sign drafted players; any player unsigned by that date becomes eligible for the next year's draft (the time period for signing has since been shortened).
-In the case of a first-rounder not signed, the drafting team receives compensation in the form of a pick in the next year's draft one slot below the unsigned draftee (e.g. if a team fails to sign a player selected with the 6th overall pick, it will receive the seventh overall pick as a bonus the following year).
+In 2007, the rules were changed to give teams until August 15th to sign drafted players; any player unsigned by that date became eligible for the next year's draft (the time period for signing has since been shortened).
+In the case of a first-rounder not signed, the drafting team receives compensation in the form of a pick in the next year's draft one slot below the unsigned draftee (e.g. if a team fails to sign a player selected with the sixth overall pick, it will receive the seventh overall pick as a bonus the following year).

 A player who is drafted and does not sign with the club that selected him may be drafted again at a future year's draft, so long as the player is eligible for that year's draft.
 A club may not select a player again in a subsequent year, unless the player has consented to the re-selection.

 A player who is eligible to be selected and is passed over by every club becomes a free agent and may sign with any club during the signing period, or until the player enters, or returns to, a four-year college full-time or enters, or returns to, a junior college.

-The clubs take turns selecting players in reverse order of their won-loss records at the close of the previous regular season for 50 rounds, or until all the teams pass on a player in one round.
+The clubs take turns selecting players in reverse order of their won-loss records at the close of the previous regular season, originally for 50 rounds, or until all the teams passed on a player in one round.
 In 2005 and for the first time, the order of selection was without regard to League.
 The number of rounds became strictly limited to 50, and to 40 rounds in 2012.
-Exceptionally, the 2020 amateur draft only had five rounds, and future editions are likely to be limited to 20 rounds.
+Exceptionally, the 2020 amateur draft only had five rounds, and future editions will be limited to 20 rounds.